jacobsternx/jacobsternx/readme.md

 ## About me

 Hi, I'm Jacob.
-Sometimes I pretend to be able to golf.

-My interests include fitness, good food, and the Phoenix Suns.
+My aim for 2023 is to to upskill to a full stack dev capability, using javascript, php, mysql, git, and docker, with related technologies and tools.

 Here are some languages I'm learning:
 | Rank | Languages       |